Proteins Are Made of Subunits Called Amino Acids: A Deep Dive into the Building Blocks of Life

 - GAA → Glutamic acid.

 Each codon is read by transfer RNA (tRNA) molecules, which carry the corresponding amino acid to the ribosome.
-The ribosome catalyzes peptide bond formation, elongating the polypeptide chain until a stop codon signals termination And that's really what it comes down to.
-Nothing fancy..
+The ribosome catalyzes peptide bond formation, elongating the polypeptide chain until a stop codon signals termination That's the part that actually makes a difference..

 Why the Sequence Matters: Function Determined by Structure